 Supplied new in 2000 with Saint Piran, Lyonesse is a 6.4m Rigid Inflatable Boat (RIB).
 Housed aboard Saint Piran in a stern ramp, she can be launched with up to four officers aboard within a few minutes.
 Powered by an inboard diesel engine driving a water jet, she is very manoeuvrable and capable of over 30 knots.
 A very good sea boat in all conditions, she is very strong and has an operating range of 100 miles.
-Lyonesse is used for boarding vessels at sea and other patrol work, and can be used as a patrol craft without the support of Saint Piran if necessary.
+Lyonesse is used for boarding vessels at sea and other patrol work and can be used as a patrol craft without the support of Saint Piran if necessary.
 During 2016, Lyonesse was fitted with an upgraded jet unit and electronic plotter which have improved her capabilities.
+During the coming year Lyonesse will have her usual maintenance as well as a replacement of the inflatable tubes.